linkjavier/simple_shell/README.md

 $
 ```
 ## How to use it 🔧
-Firts you have to add the holberton library. "shell.h"
+Firts you have to clone this repository.

 This library contains all the prototypes functions that you will need to execute the simple_shell function